-Visit Suburban Dental to learn more about dental emergencies and the services that are available.
+Visit Suburban Dental to learn more about dental emergencies and the available services.

 How to Fix an Overbite

 Overbites are very common in both children and adults, with many having at least a tiny overbite.
 While not typically the most serious dental problem, a significant overbite can lead to several dental health problems.
-There are a number of ways to prevent or treat an overbite, and here at Suburban Dental, we can help find the right treatment for you or your child.
+There are several ways to prevent or treat an overbite, and here at Suburban Dental, we can help find the right treatment for you or your child.

 What is an Overbite?